zetoken/D3-API-by-ZTn/README.md

 Look at the wiki for more informations.

-Binaries for .net 4.0 or later available in download section.
+Binaries for .net 4.0 or later and Portable Class Library available in download section.

 Be free to comment, review and use this tools!